cohortqa/NewRepo/README.md

 # NewRepo
-Tis repository has a readme file.
+This repository has a readme file.